rebuy-de/aws-nuke/README.md

 Nuke a whole AWS account and delete all its resources.

+> **Development Status** *aws-nuke* is stable, but currently not all AWS resources are covered by it.
+Feel free to add missing resources and create a Pull Request.

 ## Caution!

 Be aware that *aws-nuke* is a very descructive tool, hence you have to be very